spencerimp/minimal-mistakes/_posts/2017-08-14-tensorflow-object-detection.md

 We need to configure Sloth so that we can create our label set.

 We can create a configuration file as a Python script.
-A configuration is a list of dictionaris.
+A configuration is a list of dictionaries.

-For example, we want to draw rectagle bounding box for two classes `cat` and `dog`
+For example, we want to draw rectangle bounding boxes for two classes `cat` and `dog`
 ```
 LABELS = (
     {"attributes": {"type":  "rect",